 Your child had surgery to repair birth defects that caused a cleft in which the lip or the roof of the mouth did not grow together normally while your child was in the womb.
 Your child had general anesthesia (asleep and not feeling pain) for the surgery.

-Your child will have a stuffy nose and may have to breathe through their mouth for the first week.
-There will be some drainage from their mouth and nose.
+Children will have stuffy noses and may have to breathe through their mouths for the first week.
+There will be some drainage from their mouths and noses.
 The drainage should go away after about 1 week.

 Clean the incision (surgery wound) after feeding your child.

 Some stitches will go away on their own.
 The doctor or nurse will need to take others out at the first follow-up visit.
 Do not remove your child's stitches yourself.

 You will need to protect your child's incision.

 Young infants should be eating only breast milk or formula.
 When feeding, hold your infant in an upright position.

 Use a cup or the side of a spoon for giving your child drinks.
 If you use a bottle, use only the kind of bottle and nipple that your doctor has recommended.

 Older infants or young children will need to have their food softened or pureed for some time after surgery so it is easy to swallow.
 Use a blender or food processor to prepare food for your child.